 Wednesday 4 September 2019

-This week, we caught up with Simon Townsend, Internal Communications Manager at the Department for Work and Pensions (DWP), where he shared his insight on the role (and power) of line managers in internal communications.
+We recently caught up with Simon Townsend, Internal Communications Manager at the Department for Work and Pensions (DWP), where he shared his insight on the role (and power) of line managers in internal communications.

 Employing over 80,000 colleagues in more than 700 sites across the UK, DWP presents some unique challenges for an internal communicator.
 When I was invited to talk to the Heads of Internal Communications for Arms-Length Bodies (ALBs) about communicating with (and through) line managers, I realised we had some worthwhile insights to share.